Main content start

 - Retaliate against the complainant or witnesses.

 Stanford policy prohibits retaliation.
-In some instances, a faculty or staff member has been found responsible for retaliating against a complainant for bringing a good faith complaint, even when the initial complaint was not found to be a violation of policy.
-It is difficult to be accused of a Title IX violation, but the best advice is not to vent your frustrations to other faculty, staff, or students as such actions could rise to the level of retaliation.
+In some instances, students have been found responsible for retaliating against a complainant for bringing a good faith complaint, even when the initial complaint was not found to be a violation of policy.
+It is difficult to be accused of a Title IX violation, but the best advice is not to vent your frustrations to other students as such actions could rise to the level of retaliation.
 Note you are responsible for retaliation that occurs through your actions; if your friends retaliate against the complainant on your behalf, you could be held responsible.
 We recommend that you vent to your support person.